-Pedestrian amenity describes the quality of experience enjoyed by pedestrians as they walk to, and around the town centre.
+Pedestrian amenity describes the quality of experience enjoyed by pedestrians as they walk to, and around the Town Centre Redevelopment Area.

-In regard to pedestrian amenity, the policy objective is to make walking an attractive option by providing suitable paths to walk on, protection from inclement weather, safe places to cross roads, good lighting, a feeling of personal security, and interesting things to see and do along the way.
+In regard to pedestrian amenity, the policy objective is:

+To make walking an attractive option by providing suitable paths to walk on, protection from inclement weather, safe places to cross roads, good lighting, a feeling of personal security, and interesting things to see and do along the way.

-Performance Criteria Acceptable Development Standards New development should meet these criteria.
-The acceptable development standards are ways of meeting the performance criteria.
-In regard to pedestrian amenity within the East Fremantle town centre, development should: Provide shade and shelter for pedestrians in outdoor spaces to make walking an attractive alternative to car use.
+Element Objective Acceptable Outcomes Development should meet these criteria.
+The acceptable outcomes are ways of meeting the element objective.
+In regard to pedestrian amenity within the Town Centre Redevelopment Area, development is to: Provide shade and shelter for pedestrians in outdoor spaces to make walking an attractive alternative to car use.
 Employ CPTED principles (Crime Prevention Through Environmental Design) to create a safe, and well-lit pedestrian environment with good surveillance to make walking a psychologically comfortable alternative to car use, particularly at night.
 Provide obvious and direct pedestrian routes to, and between, major attractors to make walking a legible and convenient alternative to car use.
 Enable ease of pedestrian movement across streets to give pedestrians greater confidence and a sense of 'ownership' of the street environment.
-Buildings with a commercial ground floor adjacent to footpaths shall incorporate a canopy or awning that extends at least 2.4m over the footpath, but not within 0.3m of the kerb, and with a minimum height of 2.7m above the footpath.
-Development shall be consistent with the WAPC document Designing Out Crime.
-Development shall meet all relevant BCA requirements for universal access.
+Provide equitable access for all street users (that is, no separation of wheelchair users), wherever possible, to ensure that streets 'belong' to everyone.
+Provide choices in direction within the pedestrian movement network to enable flexibility of movement and greater interest for pedestrians.
+Provide local landmarks, artwork and landscape elements as an aid for legibility.
+Provide continuous paved surfaces along all streets and other identified pedestrian desire lines to make walking a convenient alternative to car use.
+Provide resting opportunities for pedestrians such as bench seats or other street furniture and landscape elements that encourage sitting in the public domain.
+Buildings with a commercial ground floor adjacent to footpaths are to incorporate a canopy or awning that extends at least 2.4m over the footpath, but not within 0.3m of the kerb, and with a minimum height of 2.7m above the footpath.
+Development is to be consistent with the WAPC document Designing Out Crime.
+Development is to meet all relevant BCA requirements for universal access.
 Provide for the pedestrian connections identified in Plans 3 and 4.
+Connecting pathways are to be of suitable materials and design as agreed to be acceptable by the Town and in reference to the Tow of East Fremantle Urban Streetscape and Public Realm Style Guide 2020